Kubernetes

 echo "$(openssl rand -hex 4)/$(openssl rand -base64 32)"

-are the characters in the beginning until the first /
+will be the first part of the output until the first /

-You can generate safe values for both HQL_SECRET_RAFT
+You can generate safe values for both secret_raft

 in many ways.
 You can just provide a random